 An immediate consequence of this approach, is that for the Fubini-Study metric $g_{\mathbb{H}P^n}$ of $\mathbb{H}P^n$ the projection $\pi: (\mathbb{C}P^{2n+1},g_t) \to (\mathbb{H}P^n,g_{\mathbb{H}P^n})$ is a Riemannian submersion for every $t \in \mathbb{R}_{>0}$.

 Notice the similarity in construction between the family of metrics $\{g_t\}_{t\in \mathbb{R}_{>0}}$ and the Berger metrics on $\mathbb{R}P^3$.
-As for instance, the parameter $t>0$ gives the volume of the fiber of the Penrose fibration.
-This comparison allow us to draw parallels between our results and those presented by L. Ambrozio and R. Montezuma in \cite{lucas_rafael_sistole_projcspace}.
+For instance, the parameter $t>0$ controls the volume of the fiber of the Penrose fibration.
+This comparison allows us to draw parallels between our results and those presented by L. Ambrozio and R. Montezuma in \cite{lucas_rafael_sistole_projcspace}.